-At the March 24 gathering of Surrey Muse, Sana will be our Host for the evening.
-More on the event is here:
+At the April 26 gathering of Surrey Muse, Sana will be the Host.
+More information about the event is here: april-26-gathering

 on the unceded Coast Salish territories of the Katzie,